Olivia-Peng/BA882-pipeline_G10/main-pipeline/Pipeline-Doc.md

 ## Project Pipeline Overview

-The main pipeline for our project follows these steps:
+<span style='color:blue'>The main pipeline, now executing weekly,</span> follows these steps:

 1. **Extract .txt files with data on disease occurrences from the CDC website** and store these files in a Google Cloud Storage bucket.
-2. **Create the necessary schema for two BigQuery tables** if they do not already exist: one table to hold raw data and one for the stage and final table.
+2. **<span style='color:blue'>Create the necessary schema for three BigQuery tables</span>**, including the `disease_dic` table that links disease codes with their names. if they do not already exist: one table to hold raw data and one for the stage and final table.
 The raw table is cleared with every pipeline iteration.
-3. **Parse and transform the extracted .txt data** into a DataFrame format and store it as a Parquet file in another Google Cloud Storage bucket.
+3. **<span style='color:blue'>Parse and transform the extracted .txt data using disease codes rather than names</span> into a DataFrame format and store it as a Parquet file in another Google Cloud Storage bucket.
 4. **Load the transformed data into the raw BigQuery table**.
 5. **Compare the records in the raw table with the stage table**.
 If records do not exist in the stage table, they are inserted there, avoiding duplicates.